 You must fill out Modelo 30 to register your obligation to pay Spanish tax as a resident or non-resident for the first time, or to change your details.
 There are English-language guidelines available to help you fill out Form 30.

 Filing your Spanish tax return

 In the first year of tax residency, everyone has to file a Spanish tax return.
 After the first year, you don’t have to file a Spanish tax return if your income from all sources is less than €8,000 and you have less than €1,600 of bank interest or investment income.
 Furthermore, the same applies if your rental income is less than €1,000 or you earn less than €22,000 as an employee, as your Spanish income tax will have been deducted by your employer.

 To make a Spanish income tax declaration, see Modelo 100.
 You can find information on how to complete and submit your Spanish tax return, information of previous tax returns and payments made.
-You will need your digital identification certificate to access this service.
+To access this service you will need your digital identification certificate.